hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section.

 == Changelog ==
+= 1.11.7 =
+* Fix amount issue with PayPal transactions by normalizing amounts sent to the gateway

 = 1.11.6 =
 * Fix issue with utility class when testing existence of properties on classes with magic methods